HannaHojaiji/EE-209AS/index.md

 #### Initial User Authentication
 The SameBodyAuth app has an initial authentication module applied across the paired smartphone, eSense earable, and Moto 360 watch.
+The user will follow the following guidelines to let the app check if he or she is using all the threepaired devices:
 - User generates a pin on the phone (NO visual display)
 - The eSense speaks out the pin to user via text-to-speech
 - The user receives the pin from eSense
 - The user then types the pin on watch then send it to the phone
 - The phone enables sensor data collection upon confirming the received typed pin is the same as the one that generated earlier.

-This cyclic authentication through all devices ensures that the same person is using the sensor array
+This cyclic authentication through all devices ensures that the same person is using the sensor arrays from the three paired devices.
+In other words, the user will know if he or she wear the correct wearable(s) when using the SamebodyAuth app on his or phone for sensor data collection.

+#### Perioidc Same-body Verification